What is tongue or lip tie?

 Do: Be prepared for a tie in your baby if you have seen them in your family line.

-Know: Revision is invasive and it is important to feel supported and prepared for the aftercare needed.
+Know: Tongue tie release can feel invasive and it is important to feel supported and prepared for the aftercare needed.

 Know: Ties can cause damage to a mother's nipples and be very painful.